Some of the best arranged by instrument or voice

 Jim Fidler

-(rousing celtic pub folk vocals, also
+(rousing celtic pub folk, reggae, and rock vocals, also

 -